notskm/vscode-clang-tidy/README.md

 * `clang-tidy.compilerArgs`: List of arguments to append to the compiler command line
 * `clang-tidy.compilerArgsBefore`: List of arguments to prepend to the compiler command line
 * `clang-tidy.lintOnSave`: Whether or not to lint files when they are saved
+* `clang-tidy.buildPath`: Path to the build folder.
+Equivalent to clang-tidy -p /path

 ## Extension Commands